CartoDB/carto.js/doc/API.md

 ##### **layer.hide()**

-Hides the cartodb layer from the map.
+Hides the CartoDB layer from the map.

 ##### **layer.show()**